 This, my friends, make me laugh every time I hear someone ask me these questions.
-How do you socialize your child?
+How do you socialize with your child?
 How is your child socialized if you homeschool?
-Hey your child not weird how did you get them socialized?
+Hey, your child is not weird how did you get them socialized?
 I could never homeschool my child I don’t know how to socialize them.

 Again this falls on the parent, just like Charlie and the Chocolate Factory.
-If you’re a hermit chances are your kids will be.
-If your shy chances are they will be able also.
-My advice, don’t be these things and work really hard at getting your child out there to talk to other human beings.
+If you’re a hermit, a chance is your kids will be.
+If you are shy chances are they will be able also.
+My advice is don’t be these things and work really hard at getting your child out there to talk to other human beings.
 I am super shy, so my kids tend to be shy but I have made a huge effort not to be (I am a work in progress).

 Ideas to socialize your child:

-- Join Facebook page in you town (i.e.: Facebook savannah homeschool group) – go to their field trips
+- Join a Facebook page in your town (i.e.: Facebook savannah homeschool group) – go to their field trips

-- Join Yahoo Group in town where you live
+- Join Yahoo Group in the town where you live

 - Unschool groups, Christian groups, secular groups, circular based groups – find your nitch

-- check out local paper for kids activities, fairs,
+- check out the local paper for kids’ activities, fairs,

 - girl scouts, boy scouts, book club,